Monochromatic spanning trees and matchings in ordered complete graphs: Proofs

 {\bf Proof of Theorem \ref{2relations}} (i) Color all edges $(i,j)$ with $i\le\lfloor n/2\rfloor<j$ red and all other edges blue.
 Clearly a blue subtree has at most $\lceil\frac{n}{2}\rceil$ vertices.
 Since $n\ge 4$, a red subtree must be a star.
 Otherwise, we find a red path with 3 edges, and there are crossing or nested edges.
 However, a red star can have at most $\lceil\frac{n}{2}\rceil+1$ vertices.

-(ii) Color edge $(i,j)$ blue if $i+j$ is even and red, if $i+j$ is odd.
+(ii) Color the edge $(i,j)$ blue if $i+j$ is even and red, if $i+j$ is odd.
 Let $X,Y$ denote the set of odd and even vertices of $G$, respectively.
-The blue graph has two almost equal components, thus any blue subtree in $G$ has at most $\lceil\frac{n}{2}\rceil$ vertices.
+The subgraph consisting of blue edges has two almost equal components, thus any blue subtree in $G$ has at most $\lceil\frac{n}{2}\rceil$ vertices.
 Let $T$ be a red nested subtree.
 Among all vertices of degree 1 in $T$, select a vertex $i$ for which the edge $e$ of $T$ incident to $i$ is as short as possible.
 We assume that $e=(i,j), i\in X, j\in Y$, our arguments apply for the other cases as well.
 Set

 \begin{claim} For any $\ell\in A_2\cap Y$ we have $\ell \notin V(T)$.
 For any $\ell\in X,\ell+1\in A_1$ we have $|\{\ell,\ell+1\} \cap V(T)|\le 1$.
 Similarly, for any $\ell\in X,\ell-1\in A_3$ we have $|\{\ell-1,\ell\} \cap V(T)|\le 1$. \end{claim}